I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-This might be old news to some of you, and the rest will probably say "who?"
-I was bummed to learn recently that Charlie Clark, lead singer of the '80s Christian metal band Messiah Prophet, passed away in early 2018 after a lengthy battle with Lou Gehrig's Disease (ALS).
+This may be old news to some, and the rest will probably say "who?" ...but I was bummed to learn recently that Charlie Clark, lead singer of the '80s Christian metal band Messiah Prophet, passed away on January 6, 2018 after a lengthy battle with Lou Gehrig's Disease (ALS).
 He was 55 years old.
 Messiah Prophet's Master of the Metal album is a long time cult favorite of mine.
 When I heard the news, I naturally wanted to give it a few spins to honor Mr. Clark's memory.
 The problem was, I only have the vinyl LP and I no longer own a turntable!

-Fortunately, I soon found an upload of the long out-of-print album on YouTube.
+Fortunately, the long out-of-print album has been uploaded to YouTube.
 When I hit "play" to take a trip down metal memory lane, I was impressed at how good Master of the Metal still sounded.
 I was also a bit surprised that I could still remember most of the song lyrics even after all these years!

 Who Was Messiah Prophet, Anyway?

 Hailing from Allentown, Pennsylvania, Messiah Prophet started out in the late '70s as an acoustic duo (!) known as the "Messiah Prophet Band."
 They changed members and musical styles numerous times over the next few years before settling on a five-piece lineup that played hard edged commercial metal similar to fellow Christian rockers Stryper, Saint and Barren Cross.